pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 tags:  [Python, data science, pandas, API]
 thumbnail-img: /assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa.jpg
 share-title: "Outlier or Caitlin Clark?
 A Data Science Project: Part 1 - Project Setup and Data Acquisition"
 share-description: Interested in starting a new data science project?
-Learn the initial steps to start your project and acquire your datasets in this comprehensive guide that is perfect for beginner data scientists and Python enthusiasts.
+Learn the initial steps to start any data science project and how to acquire your datasets in this guide that is perfect for beginner data scientists and Python enthusiasts.
 share-img: /assets/img/posts/2024-04-11-basketball-data-acquisition/acquisition-social.png
 readtime: true
 gh-repo: pineconedata/pineconedata.github.io